-EASNA, the employee assistance industry’s trade association, has issued a call for presenters for its 24th Annual EASNA Institute, April 25-27, 2012, at the at the Fairmont Palliser Hotel in Calgary, Alberta, Canada.
-The schedule has been substantially changed with a much earlier deadline for submissions.
-Completed forms are due September 23.
-Speakers and panelists selected will be notified the first week in October and the final curriculum will be posted on the Institute website on October 11.
+EASNA, the employee assistance industry’s trade association, has issued a call for presenters for its 26th Annual EASNA Institute, April 23-35, 2014, at the at the Delta Ottawa City Center, in Ottawa, Ontario, Canada.
+The theme of the 2014 Institute is “New Futures: Creating Connections, Leveraging Experience.”
+Completed forms were due by Monday, September 23.
+Late submissions will not be accepted.
+Speakers and panelists selected will be notified in October and the final curriculum will be posted on the Institute website in November.

-The submission form is a single document that may be used for submitting proposals for any of the three types of presentations.
-For the 2012 Institute, the Curriculum Committee is particularly interested in the following proposal topics:
+For the 2014 Institute, the Curriculum Committee is particularly interested in the following proposal topics:

 Proposals will be accepted for the following: